-Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Understanding Environmental Determinants of Health and the Physician's Role in Prevention, Diagnosis, Treatment and Management" with a corresponding self-directed study tutorial titled "Environmental Health and Advocacy".
+Score explanation: In the first year curriculum the Professional Competencies unit contains a didactic lecture titled "Planetary Health" with a corresponding self-directed study tutorial titled "Environmental Health and Advocacy".
 The lecture is primarily focused on topics of environmental exposure and health risks.
 The lecture primarily focuses on the outsized risk of environmental toxin exposure to children and developmental impacts.